3DotsHub/tor-reverse-proxy/README.md

 # or print all *

 docker exec -it <tor-reverse-proxy-condainer-id> cat /var/lib/tor/*/hostname

+# or logs

+docker logs -f --tail 1000 <container-id>
 ```

-### Attach volumes to Tor container and/or services.
+### Attach volumes to Tor container and/or services, if needed.

 ```
 Config file